CanyenPalmer/Portfolio/README.md

 ### Patient Responsibility & Billing Analytics Automation
 [Publication][(https://github.com/CanyenPalmer/CGM-Patient-Analytics)](https://github.com/CanyenPalmer/CGM-Patient-Analytics)

-Tools: Python, Pandas, Excel, OpenPyXL
+Tools: `Python`, `Pandas`, `Excel`, `OpenPyXL`

 Developed a Python-based analytics solution to streamline billing insights for CGM-related procedures.
-The script extracts and processes data from an Excel file to identify patient responsibility by filtering for HCPCS codes A4239 and E2103.
-Using pandas, it cleans financial fields, calculates patient responsibility (Allowed Amount – Payments), and organizes key billing data into a structured report.
+The script extracts and processes data from an Excel file to identify patient responsibility by filtering for HCPCS codes **A4239** and **E2103**.
+Using `pandas`, it cleans financial fields, calculates patient responsibility (Allowed Amount – Payments), and organizes key billing data into a structured report.
 Additionally, the script generates a dynamic monthly summary that groups patient responsibility by individual and service date.
 Outputs include:

 -Detailed Report with sortable, patient-level billing rows and a total summary -Pivoted Monthly Responsibility Report showing trends over time

 Both reports are exported to a formatted Excel workbook with separate sheets, enhancing visibility for finance and care teams.
-Using OpenPyXL, I was able to produce the outputs in a consolidated Excel file.
+Using `OpenPyXL`, I was able to produce the outputs in a consolidated Excel file.
 This project demonstrates proficiency in healthcare data analysis, Excel automation, and building reproducible reporting tools that reduce manual effort and improve billing transparency.

 #### Conclusions
-It was discovered that the company still awaits payment for over 50% ($317,000) of their expected funds in Patient Responsibility assets alone.
-Out of all CGM patients, the company needs 44% ($245,000) of payments to be recieved even after the patient has been billed.
+It was discovered that the company still awaits payment for over **50% ($317,000)** of their expected funds in `Patient Responsibility` assets alone.
+Out of all **CGM patients**, the company needs **44% ($245,000)** of payments to be recieved even after the patient has been billed.

 This can occur from billing errors, patients not making payments, waiting transfer balances, and/or more.
-That means currently, the company's successful payment ratio is roughly = '56:100'
+That means currently, the company's successful payment ratio is roughly = **'56:100'**

-55% of all invoices issued in the US are paid late, with 22% of business owners not expecting late payment incidents to cease in the near future
+**55%** of all invoices issued in the *Ubited States are paid late*, with **22%** of business owners not expecting late payment incidents to cease in the near future
-This can dampen financial stability and can create permanently lost funds over time (more expenses = more profit lost) Calculated Totals:
+This can dampen financial stability and can create permanently lost funds over time (more expenses = more profit lost)

+**Calculated Totals:**

 - Patient Responsibility Total = 317k
 - Invoice Detail Charge Total = 602k